 Diwali is a multi-day festival in India.
 The first day is Govatsa Dwadashi, and then Dhanteras, followed by Kali Chaudas or Naraka Chaturdashi.
 Kali is the powerful dark goddess (one meaning of “kala” is black) who is an avatar of Goddess Durga.
 In Indian mythology, Kali was a slayer of demons, including Narakasura.
 As a lunar based system, Vedic astrology or Jyotish pays close attention to the phases of the Moon.
 Chaturdashi is the 14th phase of the Moon.
-According to mypanchang.com, there are different dates for Kali Chaudas.
-For most of the world, Kali Chaudas 2018 falls on November 6.
-This year, it coincides with Diwali in North America, South America, and the West Indies, Kali Chaudas 2018 is on November 7 for Fiji and New Zealand.
+According to mypanchang.com, there are different dates for Kali Chaudas 2019.
+For North and South America, Kali Chaudas 2019 falls on October 26th..
+This year, it coincides with Diwali in India, Europe, and the rest of the world.
+Kali Chaudas 2019 is on October 27th for these regions.

 On Kali Chaudas, Indians bathe with fragrant oils, put on new clothing, and apply kajal (kah-jull) to their eyelids.
 Kajal is thought to keep away Kali nazar or the evil eye of others.
 The female head of the household performs arati to the children and other adults.
 This frees them from negative vibrations.
 Then they share a sumptuous breakfast with their family.
 Afterwards, in the evening, they light the clay lamps to celebrate Diwali, and enjoy many delicious sweets.